ahadjixenofontos/pres-data-intersections/PITCHME.md

 +++

-@title[Threats from logical errors]

-Beware of bugs in the above code; I have only proved it correct, not tried it.
-<br> <font color="#008080"> -  Donald Knuth </font>
+@title[Choices]

+Is it possible that you would have chosen a different set of variables as potential confounders based on previous experience?

 Note:
-It's also possible to generate misleading results results not only during sampling, or by omitting key controls, but in the implementation of your code.
-This quote by Donald Knuth, author of The art of computer programming, a legendary book from 1968, communicates the difference between math and buggy reality.

-The fact that programming languages are much less ambiguous than natural languages makes it even more critical that we code with a conscious awareness of the biases that our code could introduce.

-+++

-@title[Threats to the results]

-<font color="#008080"> Identify sources of bias: </font> <br>
-What are the threats to the validity of your results?

-Note:
-Both selection bias and controls are threats to the validity of your results, if you cling tightly to the general form of the research question that you are looking into, you will be expressing inaccuracies.

-+++

-@title

-Is it possible that you would have chosen a different set of variables as potential confounders based on your previous experience?

-Note:
-Let's leave this idea with this question:
+Let's leave this section with this question:
 Could the selection of variables to treat as confounders have been influenced by your point of view?
 Would someone else, with a different set of biases have selected a different set instead?